Britannia Beach: Britannia Creek pollution

 Engineers from the Centre for Environmental Research in Minerals, Metals, and Materials at The University of British Columbia also installed a concrete plug in the 2200 ft Level adit in December 2001 as the initial step in constructing a more substantial Millennium Plug.
 The idea for the installation was to create a laboratory to study ways to seal mine adits using bulk materials.
 At the same time the installation would immediately stop all pollution from the 2200 Level into Jane Creek, a tributary of Britannia Creek.
 Field monitoring done in 2003, using intertidal algae and mussels as ecological indicators, showed that the recovery of coastal biological communities was actually minimal.
 However, recovery of Britannia Creek was significant and the amount of copper and zinc in the total discharge waters declined by about 20%.

-As part of the reclamation work undertaken by the Provincial government, they are undertaking an environmental monitoring program the recovery of Britannia Creek and Howe Sound.
+As part of the reclamation work undertaken by the Provincial government, since 2004 they are undertaking an environmental monitoring program the recovery of Britannia Creek and Howe Sound.
 Initial assessments show significant recovery, however, the Provincial government has not yet completed its comprehensive environmental impact assessment to confirm this conclusion.
 Following completion of the Water Treatment Plant it was estimated that 90% of the pollution to Howe Sound had been stopped.
 Optimization of the groundwater management system by 2008, further increased the reduction to 98-99%.

 In 2011, pink salmon returned to Britannia Creek for the first time in over a century.
 Other species that have returned to Howe Sound include killer whales and Pacific white-sided dolphins are now regularly seen near the creek's outlet.